sch3fr/StudyDump/JOURNAL.md

 Day #69.
 Nice
 ## 20-SEP-21
 Why is doing literally anything so hard these days?
 I find it extremely hard to code.
 Or well not to code, but to make time for coding.
+## 21-SEP-21
+I'm sick and tired.
+## 22-SEP-21
+Still sick.
+Hope to get better tommorow.
+## 23-SEP-21
+I feel like I'm doing this wrong.
+Admitedly, I was sick past few days, so I did bare minimum to progress in this challenge, but now it feels like every day I just add one very small and easy to implement part of code to my physic calculator.
+I am not pushing myslef.